UCL-EO/geog0111/docs/022_Read_write_files.md

 ### Test

-You should run a [NASA account test](notebooks/004_Accounts.md#Test) if you have not already done so.
+You should run a NASA account test](004_Accounts.md) if you have not already done so.

 ## Reading and writing